aws-samples/sample-aws-modernization-with-servicenow/content/5_Verify_CloudWatch_Logs/_index.en.md

 ---
-title: "Verify CloudWatch Logs"
+title: "Module 3 - Verify results in AWS"
 chapter: true
 weight: 50
 ---

-# Verify CloudWatch Logs
+## Verify CloudWatch Logs
 In this section, you'll verify that the action taken upon execution of **Custom skill in Action** in previous module actually  invocked the **Amazon Bedrock API** calling **Anthropic Claude Sonnet 3**.

 ---